 - Lack of industry participation (in grant programs): Smaller providers express concerns about their ability to compete with larger providers to provide a lower cost per location, one criterion on which GREAT grant applications are scored according to state statute.
 Their financial ability to front deployment costs and await reimbursements from grant programs may also discourage participation.
 Wireless providers express concerns about federal funding preferences for fiber and their ability to participate in BEAD funding opportunities. - Rural Population Decline: Based on the most recent U.S. Census data, North Carolina experienced population decline in 51 of its 100 counties.
 These losses were primarily in rural counties that are the least economically connected and not adjacent to large economic hubs.
 A declining population presents a disincentive for internet service providers to expand their service or upgrade their existing infrastructure.
 Even with grants that reduce the cost of deployment, the cost of operating and maintaining the infrastructure and service limits an internet service provider's potential return on investment. - Railroad Crossings: Infrastructure deployment across railroad crossings continues to be a barrier to broadband expansion throughout the state.
-Internet service providers throughout the state shared anecdotal evidence that the permitting process, permit fees and other expenses required by the railroads increase the cost of deployment so significantly that it makes deployment unaffordable.
+Internet service providers throughout the state shared that the permitting process, permit fees, and other expenses required by the railroads increase the cost of deployment so significantly that it makes deployment unaffordable.
+Internet service providers also shared that lack of consistent processes and timelines for railroads to respond to provider requests for support associated with crossing lines, such as flaggers and other safety requirements, often place construction plans on hold for indefinite periods, compromising the ability to meet the committed grant deployment schedules.
 The division plans to address this issue with the N.C.
 Railroad, but most of the issues involve national freight rail companies.
 The state will look to the federal government to help address this problem.